acode/KeyQL/README.md

 By adhering to the KeyQL specification, your developers and users will have a significantly easier time learning how to work with your APIs and datasets.

-For example, you may have an HTTP API built on [Standard Library](https://stdlib.com/).
+For example, you may have an HTTP API built on [Autocode](https://autocode.com/).
 In this project, you have set up a `users/select` endpoint and want to query your user dataset for **every username that contains `"ke"`** in a case-insensitive fashion.